cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

 with useful iteration, tag, and parameter data.

-The metrics data APIs (data, breakouts, summary, and graph) allow filtering by the metric "name" data.
+The metrics data APIs (data, breakouts, summary, and graph) allow filtering by the metric `name` attribute values.
 This allows "drilling down" through the non-periodic "tool data".
 For example, IO data is per-disk, CPU information is broken down by core and package.
-You can aggregate all global data (e.g., total system CPU), or filter by breakout names to select by CPU, mode (usr, sys, irq), etc.
+You can aggregate all global data (e.g., total system CPU), or break out more specific data by `name` attribute values to select by CPU, mode (usr, sys, irq), etc.

 For example, to return `Busy-CPU` ("type") graph data from the `mpstat` ("source") tool for system mode on one core, you might query: